Entering Ticket Time Entries in AutoTask

 3. Enter start and end time and date.
 For onsite visits, the time entry must exactly match the time entered on the OSSR form.
 Time that may need to be subtracted as break time or for another reason is entered in “offset” field with – sign for subtracting time.

 4. Under summary notes, enter the work details, proof-reading and editing as needed.
-Note that this summary will be visible to client, so delete anything inappropriate for the client to see.
+Note that this summary may be visible to client, so delete anything inappropriate for the client to see.
 If there are private notes, put them in the ticket under “internal notes”.

 5. Internal notes (optional) may include items Roberta needs to follow up on or should know.
 Also add items you need to be reimbursed for if you had to purchase something while onsite.
 Please note: the office admin does not necessarily see time entries or time entry internal notes so this is not the place to request follow-up from office admin!